rjdmoore/fictrac/README.md

 ### Installation

-The FicTrac source code can be built for both Windows and Linux operating systems.
-You can also build and run FicTrac from within a Ubuntu (Linux) virtual machine on any operating system.
+The FicTrac source code can be built for both Windows and Ubuntu (Linux) operating systems.
+You can even build and run FicTrac from within a virtual machine on any operating system.

 #### Windows